wustho/epr/README.md

 - support EPUB3 (tested on some, still no media supports though)
 - added secondary vim-like key bindings

+NOTE for developers: Please no Pull Requests until probably **July 2019**, I already have something in mind for this proj that I'd like to work on it first and I feel bad closing PR without merging it.
+But I always appreciate the supports, from the deepest of my heart.

 Inspired by: https://github.com/aerkalov/ebooklib & https://github.com/rupa/epub

 ## Limitations